Earn your certificate of completion from the leader in FSPCA PCQI training

-Zosi offers a blended solution to fulfill FSMA requirements and give you PCQI certification.
+Zosi offers a blended solution to fulfill FSMA requirements and includes a certificate of completion for your records.
 Zosi’s course expands on FSPCA training through self-paced eLearning, then continues one step further with the virtual session with industry leaders.

 Added costs and time associated with travel were impositions on many companies, particularly smaller facilities.
 With PCQI training online, these expenses are effectively eliminated.
 Our Consultants offer unique insight in this interactive 8-hour online session, so learners have the opportunity to take a closer look at a Food Safety Plan.

 Food Safety Plans

 While a company might own several facilities, the Food Safety Plans might vary vastly.
 Even facilities that produce similar products might have different layouts, equipment, and most certainly have different employees.
 For a Food Safety Plan to be sufficient, it must address all the areas where there might be risk, so they can’t be replicated from one facility to the next.
 PCQIs, through FSPCA training or ample experience, develop and help implement intensive Food Safety Plans that are in alignment with the new FSMA regulations.